 PepsiCo is the second biggest company in the global food and beverage industry.
 To keep this position, PepsiCo’s strategic decision-making processes must account for the issues outlined in this PESTEL/PESTLE analysis.
-The PESTEL/PESTLE analysis model is a strategic management tool that identifies the various external factors relevant to firms, based on the conditions of their remote or macro-environment.
+The PESTEL/PESTLE analysis model is a strategic management tool that identifies various external factors relevant to firms, based on the conditions of their remote or macro-environment.
 In PepsiCo’s case, these factors determine the company’s growth path.
 The global market presents challenges that threaten PepsiCo while creating opportunities for improvement.
 Thus, strategies and reforms based on the elements of the PESTEL/PESTLE analysis model can boost PepsiCo’s long-term growth.

 Political Factors Affecting PepsiCo’s Business